Lord's Resistance Army: United States

 After the September 11 attacks, the United States declared the LRA to be a terrorist group.
 On 28 August 2008, the US Department of State sanctioned Kony as a Specially Designated Global Terrorist under Executive Order 13224 "Specially Designated Global Terrorists", a designation that carries financial and other penalties.

-In November 2008, U.S. President George W. Bush personally signed a directive to the US Africa Command to provide assistance financially and logistically to the Ugandan government during the unsuccessful Garamba Offensive, code-named Operation Lightning Thunder.
-No U.S. troops were directly involved, but 17 U.S. advisers and analysts provided intelligence, equipment, and fuel to Ugandan military counterparts.
-The offensive pushed Kony from his jungle camp, but he was not captured.
+In November 2008, U.S. President George W. Bush personally signed a directive to the US Africa Command to provide assistance, financially and logistically, to the Ugandan government during the unsuccessful Garamba Offensive.
+No U.S. troops were directly involved, but 17 U.S. advisers and analysts provided intelligence, equipment, and fuel.
+The offensive pushed the LRA from its jungle camp, but Kony was not captured.
 One hundred children were rescued.

-In May 2010, U.S. President Barack Obama signed into law the Lord's Resistance Army Disarmament and Northern Uganda Recovery Act, legislation aimed at stopping Kony and the LRA.
+In May 2010, U.S. President Barack Obama signed into law the Lord's Resistance Army Disarmament and Northern Uganda Recovery Act, aimed at stopping Kony and the LRA.
 The bill passed unanimously in the Senate on 11 March 2010, with 65 senators as cosponsors, then passed unanimously in the House of Representatives on 13 May 2010, with 202 representatives as cosponsors.
 On 24 November 2010, Obama delivered a strategy document to Congress, asking for money to disarm Kony and the LRA.

 On 14 October 2011, Obama announced that he had ordered the deployment of 100 U.S. military advisors with a mandate to train, assist, and provide intelligence to help combat the LRA, reportedly from the Army Special Forces, at a cost of approximately $4.5 million per month.
-Human Rights Watch welcomed the deployment, which they had previously advocated for, and Obama said that the deployment did not need explicit approval from Congress, as the 2010 Lord's Resistance Army Disarmament and Northern Uganda Recovery Act already authorized "increased, comprehensive U.S. efforts to help mitigate and eliminate the threat posed by the LRA to civilians and regional stability".
+Human Rights Watch welcomed the deployment, which they had previously advocated for.

+Obama said that the deployment did not need explicit approval from Congress, as the 2010 Lord's Resistance Army Disarmament and Northern Uganda Recovery Act already authorized "increased, comprehensive U.S. efforts to help mitigate and eliminate the threat posed by the LRA to civilians and regional stability".
 The military advisors would be armed and provide assistance and advice but "will not themselves engage LRA forces unless necessary for self-defense".

 As of 2015, the U.S. provided support for military efforts, notably by the UPDF against the LRA.
 Some observers have reported that the U.S. has been involved for reasons other than the LRA.

-In late 2013, Ugandan forces, alerted by U.S. troops, killed chief planner Colonel Samuel Kangul, among others.
+In late 2013, Ugandan forces, alerted by U.S. troops, killed LRA chief planner Colonel Samuel Kangul, among others.